Ian-T-Dixon/Disease_Prediction/README.md

   - "Symptom_Severity" (so that the symptoms of a disease can be weighed and more easily measured).
 * With our data imported, we use the "Disease_Descriptions" and "Disease_Precautions" tables to create a new joined table called "Disease_Info" with all information on the diseases.
 * Now that we have some new tables, we can create new clean CSV files for them, and upload these to our repository Data section.
+* With the preliminary tables finished, an ERD can also be generated to illustrate the different relationships between the data tables.

 ## Dashboard
 The trained ML model can be deployed to a webpage.
 Using Flask/JavaScript, we can build a simple webpage that will allow the user to input symptoms they are experiencing and view the model's prediction of their illness.
 Recommendations for treatment/precautions can be displayed, based on [symptom_precaution.csv](./Data/symptom_precaution.csv)